koonerts/algo/docs/algo-templates.md

       FOR each neighbor of node DO
-        Calculate new distance = current distance + edge weight IF new distance < stored distance for neighbor THEN Update distance for neighbor
+        Calculate new distance = current distance + edge weight IF new distance < stored distance FOR neighbor THEN Update distance FOR neighbor
           Add (neighbor, new distance) to priority queue

     RETURN distances array